chevah/geck/content/onboarding.rst

 :url: /onboarding.html
 :save_as: onboarding.html

 This repo is used to organize tasks and track the onboarding process for new members.
-You can see who else is going through the `onboarding process <https://github.com/orgs/chevah/teams/onboarding>`_.
+You can see past/active tasks in the `onboarding repo <hhttps://github.com/chevah/onboarding/>`_.

 **Things to note and do:**